Calories Burned Walking Calculator

 You can then add this to your basal metabolic rate to determine how many calories you should consume each day to match your energy output.

 Start by Finding the MET Value

 To calculate calories burned during an activity, you first need to determine the MET value of that activity.
-A MET, or metabolic equivalent of a task, is the energy expended during an activity expressed as a standardized number.
+A MET, or metabolic equivalent of a task, is the energy expended during an activity, which is expressed as a standardized number.

 This number is the metabolic rate during exercise in the given activity compared to the metabolic rate at rest.
 Scientifically speaking, the metabolic equivalent is defined as the amount of oxygen consumed while sitting at rest.
 This is equal to 3.5 milliliters of oxygen per kilogram of body weight per minute.

 You can estimate how many calories are burned during physical activities and exercises using the corresponding MET values.
 A complete list can be found in the Compendium of Physical Activities.

 Calories Burned Formula

 Once you determine the MET value of an activity, you can then plug this into an equation that includes the amount of time spent doing the activity and your current weight.
 This can then be used in the following formula to calculate the calories burned during that activity.

 calories burned = time [min] × (MET × 3.5) × weight [kg] / 200